keithasaurus/koda-validate/docs/how_to/results.rst

     ['expected a string']

-Even if it doesn't suit your ultimate purpose, :data:`to_serializable_errs<koda_validate.serializable.to_serializable_errs>` can be useful during development because the error messages tend to be more readable than the printed representation of :class:`Invalid` instances.
+Even if it doesn't suit your ultimate purpose, :data:`to_serializable_errs<koda_validate.serialization.to_serializable_errs>` can be useful during development because the error messages tend to be more readable than the printed representation of :class:`Invalid` instances.

 .. note::
-    :data:`to_serializable_errs<koda_validate.serializable.to_serializable_errs>` is only meant to be a basic effort at a general English-language serializable utility function.
+    :data:`to_serializable_errs<koda_validate.serialization.to_serializable_errs>` is only meant to be a basic effort at a general English-language serializable utility function.
 It may be convenient to work with, but please do not feel that you are in any way limited to its functionality.
 Koda Validate's intention is that users should be able to build whatever error objects they need by consuming the :class:`Invalid` data.